 Brushing and flossing are essential for dental care, but you can also assist in maintaining your teeth in good shape by using supplemental aids in your routine.

 Mouthwash, oral irrigators, interdental cleaners, and tongue cleansers are examples of these goods.
 These tools can assist in maintaining good oral health and should be used in addition to (not in instead of) regular brushing and flossing.

 6- Remain hydrated during the day.

-Not only is adequate hydration beneficial to your general health, but it also aids in the maintenance of a healthy saliva flow.
+Not only is adequate hydration beneficial to your general health and dental care habits, but it also aids in the maintenance of a healthy saliva flow.